jiaxicheng/pentaho/pdi_pattern_batching_with_static_list.md

 using a CSV file to save the list on the local, then `Text Input` step to read the list.
 This way, whenever you need to add a new object or modify existing object, you don't have to open kettles and edit the ktr transformation.
-The downside is that you will need to have this CSV file whereever you run your kjb script.
+The downside is that you will need to have this CSV file wherever you run your kjb script.

 ### Note: ###
-Pentaho supports database clustering so that the same Pentaho job/transformation can be used to update multiple DB servers at the same time. this is very useful when you need to retrieve data from a third party API and dont want the overhead to run the same data multiple times.
+Pentaho supports database clustering so that the same Pentaho job/transformation can be used to update multiple DB servers at the same time.
+This is very useful when you need to retrieve data from a third party API and don't want the overhead to run the same data multiple times.

 Click the 'Edit...' button to enter the Database Connection dialog, Click `Clustering` in the Left-top box click 'Enable Clustering', add the entry here.
 All connection must be using the 'Native (JDBC)' as the Access